aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 With the BYOC feature enabled, you can
 [create custom clouds](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization.
-As a part of the [initial custom cloud's setup in Aiven Console](/docs/platform/howto/byoc/create-custom-cloud), you select in what projects you\'ll be able to use your new custom cloud to create services.
-You decide if you want to make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.
+As a part of the [initial custom cloud's setup in Aiven Console](/docs/platform/howto/byoc/create-custom-cloud), you select in what projects you'll be able to use your new custom cloud to create services and make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.